 77. Boogie to the sounds of live blues, rhythm and jazz music at The Blues Kitchen.

-78. Request your favourite tunes at The Piano Works - the only non-stop live music venue in London.
+78. Request your favourite tunes at non-stop live music venues, The Piano Works and Studio 88.

 79. Listen to new music at Hope & Anchor, which was one of the leading venues in the 1970s punk movement.

 80. Hear everything from folk and blues to country music at Green Note in Camden.

 81. See stunning street art tributes which pay respect to some of the world's greatest musicians across London.